Hillsboro Intermodal Transit Facility: Details

-The facility is located between Baseline and Washington streets and between Seventh and Eighth avenues in Downtown Hillsboro, a half block away from the Eighth Avenue MAX station.
+The facility is located between Baseline and Washington streets and between Seventh and Eighth avenues in Downtown Hillsboro, a half block away from the Hillsboro Health District station.
 The thirteen ChargePoint charging stations at the HITF are from Coulomb Technologies and include features that allow users to reserve times, find open stations, and be notified when a charge is complete, all remotely.
 Power for the charging stations comes in part from the solar panel array situated on the roof of the structure.
 These panels came from SolarWorld’s local plant in the city.

 The concrete-and-steel structure has a brick veneer and stands five stories tall, with the fifth floor uncovered.
 HITF has 794 parking spaces total, as well as nearly 20000 ft2 of commercial space on the ground floor.
 Skanska USA built the structure for the city of Hillsboro, while LRS Architects did the design work and Catena Consulting Engineers provided engineering on the project.
 The facility was a joint project between the city, Pacific University, and Tuality Healthcare.

 Located inside the commercial space are BikeStation Hillsboro and Portland Community College's Hillsboro Center.
 Hillsboro Center occupies 9500 ft2 of the commercial space and serves about 500 credit-seeking students each term and an additional 200 students learning English as a second language.
 BikeStation Hillsboro contains 35 secured bicycle lockers, showers and lockers, and a bicycle repair space that provides tools in about 1200 ft2 of space on the ground floor.
 Access to BikeStation requires a paid membership, with the program operated by Mobis Transportation.